cloudify-cosmo/getcloudify.org/guide/3.0/plugin-fabric.md

 yaml_link: http://getcloudify.org/spec/fabric-plugin/1.0/plugin.yaml
 fabric_link: http://docs.fabfile.org
 ---

+{%warning title=Disclaimer%}This plugin is in Alpha and has not been tested.{%endwarning%}

 {%summary%} The [Fabric]({{page.fabric_link}}) plugin can be used to map node life cycle operations to ssh commands or Fabric tasks that are included in your blueprint. {%endsummary%}
 It provides an agent-less method for running operations on destination hosts.